 Acne can occur at any age.
 While it is most common in teenagers — some 90% of adolescents get it — it can also affect adults.
-Regardless of when it strikes, it can leave scars and, for those who have to live with such scarring, it can cause embarrassment, poor self-image
+Regardless of when it strikes, it can leave scars and, for those who have to live with such scarring, it can cause embarrassment, poor self-image, and even social withdrawal.

 “When you have severe acne, it can damage the dermis and lower layers of the skin tissue,” says Dr. Neeraja Mattay, a board-certified dermatologist at Dermatology Associates of Northern Virginia Centreville.
 “This creates scarring and can even cause keloids, which are raised scar tissue.”